Skip to main content

 • Wrongful death *when applicable

-It’s important for you to understand that in Rockville, MD there are statute of limitations on personal injury cases so it is imperative to speak with a personal injury lawyer soon after your accident.
+It’s important for you to understand that in Rockville, MD there are statute of limitations on personal injury cases so it is imperative to speak with our personal injury attorney soon after your accident.

-The Law Office of Daniel J. Wright Can Help You Reach a Personal Injury Settlement After Your Car Accident
+Reach A Personal Injury Settlement After Your Car Accident

-After your accident, the other driver’s insurance company will reach out to you, often with a settlement number, and try to get you to agree to the settlement so that you cannot make a personal injury claim.
-Sometimes insurance claims adjusters will even deny your claim.
+After your accident, the other driver’s insurance company will reach out to you, often with a settlement offer.
+They will try to get you to agree to the settlement so that you cannot make a personal injury claim.
+Sometimes insurance adjusters will even deny your claim.
 They may also attempt to get you to accidentally make a statement or comment that could be used against you when you do make a claim.
-Having a personal injury lawyer to handle these negotiations can help you be sure that you are not being taken advantage of by insurance companies.
+Having our injury lawyer handle these negotiations can help you be sure that you are not being taken advantage of by insurance companies.

-A personal injury lawyer in Rockville MD can help you prove that the other driver was at fault for the accident.
+Our car accident lawyer can help you prove that the other driver was at fault for the accident.
 This can be a tricky process, as the other driver may attempt to prove that you are at fault, which can make liability difficult to prove.
-An experienced lawyer knows how best to navigate these situations and can go through the evidence to determine what occurred, who is at fault and what injuries resulted from the incident.
+Our experienced attorney knows how best to approach these situations and can go through the evidence to determine what occurred, who is at fault and what injuries resulted from the incident.

 It can be difficult to put a number on the amount of money needed post-accident.
 An insurance adjuster may attempt to give you less than you deserve–that is their job.
-Hiring a personal injury lawyer means having someone to help determine that value of your claim and having someone who will advocate for you until you receive a settlement that covers the full extent of your losses.
-They will look for a settlement that covers any medical bills (both past and future), any lost wages from having to be out of work as the result of your accident, any lost earning potential on future income and any property damage.
+Hiring our car accident lawyer means having someone to help determine that value of your claim and having someone who will advocate for you until you receive a settlement that covers the full extent of your losses.
+We will pursue a settlement that covers any medical bills (both past and future), any lost wages from having to be out of work as the result of your accident, any lost earning potential on future income and any property damage.

-You should never enter into negotiations with an insurance adjuster without the advice of a personal injury lawyer.
+You should never enter into negotiations with an insurance adjuster without the advice of our attorney.
 Personal injury lawyers are skilled at negotiating for a fair settlement and it is in their job to be sure that the you receive the compensation that you are owed.

 When Should I Hire a Personal Injury Lawyer?